marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 So...
 CompositionRoot... what have roots?
 Right!
 A tree.
 Imagine that we have to build the tree now and let's start from the top.
 Bear with me, once we go through you will get the idea!

 #### 5.1 Leaves
 Leaves are the IO operations associated with different kinds of dependencies side effects.
 Databases, Http, WCF... you name the next one.
 We should have them a lot of, to have a decent tree!
-For us, it will be the `QueryStockItemBy` and `GenerateId` and the 3 functions from `StockItemWorkflows.IO` type.
+For us, it will be the `QueryStockItemBy` and `GenerateId` and the 3 functions from the `StockItemWorkflows.IO` type.
 ![](img/leaves.png)

 #### 5.2 Trunk
-Trunk will take all of those dependencies into one place.
+The trunk will take all of those dependencies into one place.
 The trunk will be a support for our leaves.
 Settings will be passed right into the trunk and the trunk will distribute the proper pieces of settings into the leaves.
 ![](img/tree.png)